 Success at the ticket office for Miami has lagged behind the rest of the league.
 For the first several seasons the club called Tropical Park Stadium home.
 In 2009 the club made a change and split time during the season between FIU Stadium in Miami and Lockhart Stadium in Fort Lauderdale.
 Over the course of the season, as most Miami-based soccer teams eventually learn, they discovered that attendance for home matches was greater in Broward County than in Miami-Dade.
 Therefore, in 2010 the move to Lockhart was made full-time.
 On June 9, 2010, Miami FC issued a press release announcing that they would officially pay homage to the legacy of the Fort Lauderdale Strikers.
 The club incorporated the Strikers name and ethos starting in 2011.
 Despite finishing most seasons mid-table, the Strikers fared better in the playoffs.
 They played in the final in 2011 and 2014, losing to NSC Minnesota Stars and San Antonio Scorpions, respectively.

 As is so often the case in American soccer, poor ownership ended up running the club into the ground by 2016.
 The team moved to Central Broward Stadium in Lauderhill and attendance plummeted.
-After defaulting on a loan, the club's assets, including the team's name and trademarks ended up in jeopardy.
-Ironically, those assets were bought in a public sale to the owner of the Tampa Bay Rowdies, Bill Edwards, on whose loan the Strikers defaulted.
+After defaulting on a loan, the club's assets, including the team's name and trademarks, ended up in jeopardy.
+Ironically, those assets were bought in a public sale by the owner of the Tampa Bay Rowdies, Bill Edwards, on whose loan the Strikers defaulted.
 One last loss for the Strikers to the Rowdies.

 |2006||Miami FC||28||11||6||11||47||44||+3||39||5th, USL First Division|

 |2007||Miami FC||28||9||4||15||31||41||-10||31||9th, USL First Division|